Estuary, Saskatchewan

 Estuary is a hamlet in RM of Deer Forks No. 232 in the Canadian province of Saskatchewan.
 Very little remains of the former village of 800, other than a private residence and a pioneer cemetery on a small hill known as Cemetery Hill, overlooking the South Saskatchewan River.

 History

 The development of a townsite was registered on April 19, 1914 along the future site of the Canadian Pacific Railway branch line between Leader, Saskatchewan and Empress, Alberta.
 With the railway came a flood of settlers to the area, most of whom were Germans.
-By the time World War I began the growth of the new community of Estuary swelled from a few hardy pioneers to a booming 800 citizens.
+By the time World War I began the growth of the new community of Estuary swelled from a few pioneers to 800 citizens.

 From 1914 to 1954 Estuary had some 163 businesses, including its own power plant, a weekly newspaper, a theater, six blacksmith shops, 10 livery barns, six rooming houses, six hardware stores, 10 cafes/restaurants, 13 service stations, 23 grocery stores including a department store, and seven grain elevators.